 “An engaged employee at Network Rail speaks highly of the organisation to their friends and family and would recommend it as a place to work.
 They are committed to working towards a better railway for a better Britain with safety at the forefront of their minds and see a clear link between the work they do and the organisation’s goals.
 As a result, they are not only willing to go the extra mile to get their job done out of passion for the railway and do so out of a sense of commitment to Network Rail and its behaviours as an organisation.”
 Network Rail Health and Wellbeing Strategy

 Network Rail runs a bi-annual employee opinion survey called Your Voice.
 The survey provides an opportunity for everyone to have their say about what it feels like to be working at Network Rail.

-“We believe Your voice really matters.
+“We believe your voice really matters.
 Be it about your job, your wellbeing, safety, or training needs – your feedback has the potential to make life at work better every day.
 So, it’s good to talk, but it’s even better to listen, and teams that turn that into action are the most engaged across our workforce.”
-Network Rail Health & Wellbeing Strategy
+Network Rail Health and Wellbeing Strategy

 The Thameslink Programme participated in Your Voice, scoring 71% in 2015 and 73% in 2017.

 The Thameslink Programme recognised that a healthy working environment is one that nurtures resilience by empowering and inspiring individuals to discover and maximise their own levels of resilience.
 As the programme moved towards a time of change as it drew towards a close, resilience training organisation 7Futures were engaged to lead a series of resilience workshops to help employees cope through this challenging period and beyond.